gorychama/flutter_app_model/README.md

 # flutter_app_model

-some view sample to reuse , some normalized models, Methods
+some view sample to re use , some normalized models, Methods
+- widgets samples
+- most used services
+- model sample adapted firebase

 ## Getting Started